jakartaee/specification-tools/boilerplate-specs/src/main/resources/spec-template/README.md

-Jakarta Wombat Specification
+{specName} Specification
 ============================

-This project generates the Jakarta Wombat Specification.
+This project generates the {specName} Specification.

 Building
 --------